 Heyoooo!
 Alright, so we are in crunch time, no?
 Or the ‘oh crap I forgot to get so-and-so a gift’ time (title not long enough, right?).
 Also, who put Thanksgiving so close to Christmas this year?
 Let’s never do that again because time is flying way too fast now.

-Thankfully, most of the people in my life love food as much as I do, so edible gifts like vegan vanilla bean ice cream are totally acceptable and appreciated.
-This ice cream+topping combo will be a win for a hostess with the mostess gift or gift to a foodie friend.
+Thankfully, most of the people in my life love food as much as I do, so edible gifts like vegan vanilla ice cream are totally acceptable and appreciated.
+This vegan ice cream and topping combo will be a win for a hostess with the mostess gift or gift to a foodie friend.

 After some of my other ice cream experiments, I wanted to go back to the vanilla basics, but without it being all boring and just blah.
 Since vanilla beans and homemade vanilla extract have become two of my favorite items in the kitchen lately, it was time to create something simple and basic, while also easy.

-Since I am too impatient to boil and whisk together ice cream ingredients, then wait for it to cool before transferring to the ice cream maker, I went ahead and used powdered sugar instead of cane or granulated sugar.
+Since I am too impatient to boil and whisk together ice cream ingredients and then wait for them to cool before transferring to the ice cream maker, I went ahead and used powdered sugar instead of cane or granulated sugar.
 Also, full fat coconut milk is just the way to go.
-I’ve made ice cream with the light stuff and while it is fine, it, again, just isn’t the same.
+I’ve made homemade vegan ice cream with the light stuff and while it is fine, it, again, just isn’t the same.

 P.S.
 I didn’t have any cute gift containers on hand at the time, but for advice on packaging ice cream for gifting hop on over to Megan’s beautiful blog for tips!

-Vanilla Bean Ice Cream and Peppermint Magic Shell Topping
+Vegan Vanilla Ice Cream with Peppermint Magic Shell Topping

 - 2 cans full fat coconut milk or coconut creme